 “In its mode of organization, intersectional approach, and formal characteristics, [Los Ingrávidos] is one of the most singular contemporary Latin American film collectives.” – Raquel Schefer, Jump Cut

-Presented in partnership with the Video Data Bank and Northwestern University’s Block Museum.
+Presented in partnership with Video Data Bank and Northwestern University’s Block Museum of Art.
 The program is free for SAIC and Northwestern University students.

 THE SUN QUARTET, PART 2: SAN JUAN RIVER